sonalk878/rythm/README.md

 ## Still need to implement:
 * Getting the images from firebase and displaying them in the gallery
+* Creating a design layout for the images to be displayed in the gallery
 * Adding announcements and saving them in firebase as well for backup storage
 * Calendar activity